Roast Busters scandal

 The Roast Busters scandal was a scandal in New Zealand involving a group of young men based in Auckland who were accused of intoxicating underage girls to gang rape them, and the police response (or perceived lack of response) to the complaints of alleged victims.
 Three members of the group, including those identified as Joseph Lavell Parker (son of Hollywood actor Anthony Ray Parker) and Beraiah Hales, after an 18 month investigation by detectives from across the country the investigation ended with no charges being laid, due to lack of evidence.
 The case has drawn reactions from the then Prime Minister (John Key), the Police Commissioner (Peter Marshall), the Minister of Police (Anne Tolley), several prominent media personalities in New Zealand, and the New Zealand public.

 In December 2020, nearly a decade since the first allegations, NZ Police has reopened the case after a fresh complaint has been laid and arrested two of the men involved, with a warrant out for a third man who is overseas.
+In August 2023, two men were sentenced to home detention and given permanent name suppression.